Ann Watts was the daughter of a London barrel manufacturer who married Suffolk businessman, Golding Constable in 1767.

 - accepted Rev Rhudde’s offers to carry letters and parcels to London for John to collect

 - exclaimed, when the rector’s gardener rearranged the raised beds outside Dr Rhudde’ study window so they took the form of two hearts, “It may cause him to have a fellow feeling for others in the same situation”.Ann kept in touch with village life whilst maintaining contact with her London friends.
 She made frequent visits to the London home of her married daughter Martha, her husband Nathaniel Whalley and their children.

 The Constable mansion in East Bergholt contained two gardens, one for vegetables and another for flowers.
 While in the flower garden, Ann Constable collapsed with a stroke and died a few weeks later on 9 March 1815 aged 67.

-The above paintings above are owned by Ipswich and Colchester Museums.
+The above paintings above are part of the Constable Collection owned by Ipswich and Colchester Museums.